 Upon the issuance of a FOA, EERE personnel are prohibited from communicating (in writing or otherwise) with Applicants regarding the FOA except through the established question and answer process as described below.
-Specifically, questions regarding the content of this FOA must be submitted to: Building America FOA@ee.doe.gov not later than 3 business days prior to the application due date.
+Specifically, questions regarding the content of this FOA must be submitted to: AMONGEM@go.doe.gov no later than 3 business days prior to the application due date.